Document Type : Original Article

 Abstract

-Purpose: The present paper aims to review the criteria of the scientific journals evaluation system of MSRT including the annual listing of the names of reviewers, reviewers’ registration with international scientific databases, and their geographical and institutional distribution.
-Moreover, the composition of reviewers, in terms of gender, specialty, and scientific rank, is investigated.
-Finally, interlocked reviewers are identified, and it is investigated what percentage of scientific publications in accounting is allocated to the journals’ own reviewers.
+Background and Objectives: The role and importance of referees in improving the quality of scientific articles are well known, thus, drawing the attention of the Ministry of Science, Research, and Technology's (MSRT) Scientific Publications Evaluation Commission in defining the evaluation criteria for scientific publications.
+To this end, the present paper aims to review the criteria of the MSRT's evaluation system for scientific journals, including the annual listing of reviewers, reviewers' registration with international scientific databases, and their geographical and institutional distribution.
+Moreover, the gender, specialty (academic major), and scientific rank of reviewers are investigated.
+Finally, interlocked reviewers (those performing peer-reviews for more than one journal) are identified, and the percentage of scientific accounting publications assigned to the journals' own reviewers is determined.

-Methodology: this paper is descriptive survey research and uses a checklist to collect the data.
+Methodology: This paper is descriptive survey research and uses a checklist for data collection.
 Data analysis is performed by adopting an evaluative scientometric method.
-The statistical population of the current research comprises the websites of 19 accounting journals scientific in 2021.
+The statistical population of this study comprises websites of 19 accounting journals indexed in 2021 by the MSRT's scientific journals evaluation system.

 Keywords